-The results of the policy analyses will allow us to determine the most sustainable GHG mitigation and air quality (AQ) improvement strategies.
-The latter will be proposed to the authorities competent for atmospheric pollution and climate protection management and to the main industrial end-users as guidance for decision-making that would lead towards maximizing the net public health and wellbeing benefits while taking into consideration the costs associated with air pollution and climate change in the EU.
+The results of the policy analyses allowed us to determine the most sustainable GHG mitigation and air quality (AQ) improvement strategies.
+The latter was proposed to the authorities competent for atmospheric pollution and climate protection management and to the main industrial end-users as guidance for decision-making that would lead towards maximizing the net public health and wellbeing benefits while taking into consideration the costs associated with air pollution and climate change in the EU.

-Research in ICARUS will be user-driven, scientifically innovative and it is designed to engage local communities in the participating cities.
-Starting from the perspective of meeting policy makers and stakeholders needs has profound analytical and methodological implications.
-The ICARUS project will embrace the current perceptions and vulnerabilities of decision-makers, while also embedding interaction between researchers and stakeholders in all aspects of research, implementation and dissemination.
-City partners will have a strong role in the project activities.
-They would, together with the scientific partners, analyse the effects of the policies already implemented in the cities, estimate the effect of implementing further measures and use results to set up a strategy for their city in the longer time-frames.
+Research in ICARUS was user-driven, scientifically innovative and designed to engage local communities in the participating cities.
+Starting from the perspective of meeting policy makers and stakeholders needs had profound analytical and methodological implications.
+The ICARUS project embrace the perceptions and vulnerabilities of decision-makers at the time, while it also embedded interaction between researchers and stakeholders in all aspects of research, implementation and dissemination.
+City partners had a strong role in the project activities.
+Together with the scientific partners, they analysed the effects of the policies already implemented in the cities, estimated the effect of implementing further measures and used results to set up a strategy for their city in the longer time-frames.